 Public corporations are required by law to make certain financial documents available to the public upon request.
 The easiest way is to post them conveniently on the corporation’s website.
-Here is a sample financial statement with comments to help.

 Don’t forget to complete and submit a 1099 to any individual to whom you paid $600.00 or more in a calendar year as a subcontractor, casual laborer, or in rents, commissions or interest.
 Business owners are responsible for collecting W-9s in order to process 1099s at the end of the year.
 This is an important area.
 Contact us with any questions.